smatechnologies/ibm-i-agent-docs/docs/job-tracking/screens.md

 - **F15=Change LDA**: All captured jobs have the 1024-character local data area captured and preserved, even if the LDA is not loaded or used for the job.
 For jobs that need the LDA, the captured LDA contents may be viewed and updated using this function key.
 - **F21=CHKJOB**: Press <**F21**> to request an edit from IBM i of the job's parameters.
 Any error messages returned by IBM i will display at the bottom of the screen.
 Data entry made on this screen is NOT edited when <**Enter**> is pressed to update the record.<**F21**> must be used before the <**Enter**> key is pressed in order to help assure that a captured job definition will be updated with valid data.

-### Option 4 = Delete Captured Job
+## Option 4 = Delete Captured Job

 The job parameter fields are displayed in turquoise instead of yellow in this Work With menu function to indicate that the fields are protected from input.
 They display in yellow on the Change Job Details screen.

-- **Screen Title**: Delete Capture Job
+### WRKCAPR2 - Delete Capture Job
-- **Screen ID**: WRKCAPR2

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Work with captured jobs (WRKCAPJOB) (#11) \> Option 4 = Delete
+Main Menu > Job track menu (#1) > Work with captured jobs (WRKCAPJOB) (#11) > Option 4 = Delete

-##### Fields
+#### Fields

 Most of the job definition parameters are taken verbatim from the IBM i SBMJOB command.
 Detailed explanations of these fields may be found in IBM documentation and in the Help text for the SBMJOB command.
 The following table explains fields that are unique to the LSAM software and it provides additional notes about some fields.
 Data fields on this screen appear in turquoise to indicate that they cannot be changed.

 **Internal Data**
--  Capture ID:      The key identifier of the record, specified when the job was captured.
+-  **Capture ID**:      The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
--  Cap date:        The system date when this job was captured.
+-  **Cap date**:        The system date when this job was captured.
--  Cap time:        The system time when this job was captured.
+-  **Cap time**:        The system time when this job was captured.
--  CMD SrcMbr:      The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
+-  **CMD SrcMbr**:      The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
 (The command line source member will be removed as the delete action is completed.)

 **IBM i Parameters**
--  FMT:             The system date format in effect when the job was captured.
+-  **FMT**:             The system date format in effect when the job was captured.
 This is the format of the Job DATE field.
--  CapJob fields:   The IBM i job ID of the workstation or batch job that performed the capture action.
+-  **CapJob fields**:   The IBM i job ID of the workstation or batch job that performed the capture action.
--  INLLIBL +:       The first several characters of the initial library list are shown.
+-  **INLLIBL +**:       The first several characters of the initial library list are shown.
 If there is more data in the list than can be shown on this display, the plus sign (+) appears at the end of the line.
--  CMD line +:      The first several characters of the command line are shown.
+-  **CMD line +**:      The first several characters of the command line are shown.
 If there is more data in the command line than can be shown on this display, the plus sign (+) appears at the end of the line.

-##### Functions
+#### Functions

 - **F3=Exit**: (Not displayed, but available.)
 Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.
 The record will not be deleted.
 - **F23=DLTJOB**: Confirm the delete request for this individual captured job definition and all data pertaining to it in other LSAM master files.
 Pressing F23 from this screen begins the actual delete action.

-### Option 5 = Display Captured Job Detail
+## Option 5 = Display Captured Job Detail

 The job parameter fields are displayed in turquoise instead of yellow in this Work With menu function to indicate that the fields are protected from input.
 They display in yellow on the Change Job Details screen.

-- **Screen Title**: Capture Job Detail
+### WRKCAPR2 - Capture Job Detail
-- **Screen ID**: WRKCAPR2

-##### Menu Pathways
+#### Menu Pathways

-Main Menu \> Job track menu (#1) \> Work with captured jobs (WRKCAPJOB) (#11) \> Option 5 = Display
+Main Menu > Job track menu (#1) > Work with captured jobs (WRKCAPJOB) (#11) > Option 5 = Display

-##### Fields
+#### Fields

 Most of the job definition parameters are taken verbatim from the IBM i SBMJOB command.
 Detailed explanations of these fields may be found in IBM documentation and in the Help text for the SBMJOB command.
 The following table explains fields that are unique to the LSAM software and it provides additional notes about some fields.

 :::tip
-Captured jobs always convert a SBMJOB parameter value of \*CURRENT to whatever value was in effect at the time the job was captured.
+Captured jobs always convert a SBMJOB parameter value of *CURRENT to whatever value was in effect at the time the job was captured.
 This allows the values that would have been in effect for the job to be preserved until the job is actually executed by OpCon/xps.
 :::

 **Internal Data**
--  Capture ID:      The key identifier of the record, specified when the job was captured.
+-  **Capture ID**:      The key identifier of the record, specified when the job was captured.
 A Captured Job ID can use up to the 12 characters.
 Two additional characters more than a job name are allowed so that duplicate copies of the same job name can be stored with different job parameters.
--  Cap date:        The system date when this job was captured.
+-  **Cap date**:        The system date when this job was captured.
--  Cap time:        The system time when this job was captured.
+-  **Cap time**:        The system time when this job was captured.
--  CMD SrcMbr:      The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.
+-  **CMD SrcMbr**:      The name assigned by LSAM internal routines to the source member in the LSAM command source physical file DBFCMDSRC where the command line text is stored.

 **IBM i Parameters**
--  FMT:             The system date format in effect when the job was captured.
+-  **FMT**:             The system date format in effect when the job was captured.
 This is the format of the Job DATE field.
--  CapJob fields:   The IBM i job ID of the workstation or batch job that performed the capture action.
+-  **CapJob fields**:   The IBM i job ID of the workstation or batch job that performed the capture action.
--  INLLIBL +:       The first several characters of the initial library list are shown.
+-  **INLLIBL +**:       The first several characters of the initial library list are shown.
 If there is more data in the list than can be shown on this display, the plus sign (+) appears at the end of the line and function key F14=More LIBL appears at the bottom of the display.
--  CMD line +:      The first several characters of the command line are shown.
+-  **CMD line +**:      The first several characters of the command line are shown.
 If there is more data in the command line than can be shown on this display, the plus sign (+) appears at the end of the line and function key F13=More CMD appears at the bottom of the display.

-##### Functions
+#### Functions

 - **F3=Exit**: (Not displayed, but available.)
 Quits the display and returns to the menu.
 - **F12=Cancel**: Quits the display and returns to the previous screen.